danglies007/futureworld_undrstnd/scan_sources/src/scan_sources/notes.md

 #### Improve (new features)

 1. [ ] Look at what crew and agent definitions from crewai can be used
+2. [ ] Enable continuation of flow if files already exist
+3. [ ] check or Enable Youtube extraction

 ### Priority 2